Gold Country

-The Gold Country (also known as Mother Lode Country) is a historic region in the northern portion of the U.S. state of California, that is primarily on the western slope of the Sierra Nevada.
-It is famed for the mineral deposits and gold mines that attracted waves of immigrants, known as the 49ers, during the 1849 California gold rush.
+The Gold Country (also known as Mother Lode Country) is a historic region in the northern portion of the U.S. state of California, primarily on the western slope of the Sierra Nevada.
+The region spans portions of 13 counties, from Mariposa County in the south to Yuba and Sierra counties in the north, and is defined by the Mother Lode belt of mineral deposits and gold mines.